Bachelor of Human Resource Management

 Shahira Osama Abdalla, PhD (Human Resource Management), The University of Manchester, United Kingdom

-Sriya Chakravarti, PhD in Education (Organization And Leadership), University of San Francisco, United States
+Sriya Chakravarti, PhD in Education (Organization and Leadership), University of San Francisco, United States

 Tasneem Shaikh, Master of Commerce (Commerce), University of Mumbai (Bombay), India